-Active surveillance working case definition
+Active surveillance working case definition as of 20 April 2020

-A patient diagnosed with Upper/Lower Respiratory Infection (Mild or Severe) presenting any of the following signs and symptoms: cough, sore throat, fever, chills, myalgia/body pains or shortness of breath.
+A patient diagnosed with Upper/Lower Respiratory Infection (Mild or Severe) presenting any of the following signs and symptoms: cough, sore throat, fever, chills, myalgia/body pains or shortness of breath in the past 7 days.

-• Surveillance activities
+Surveillance activities

-- Daily pillar and intra-pillar discussions are held to deliberate daily progress, gaps and way forward; - Call centre continue operations for 24 hours per day. - Data entry is ongoing and real data dashboard is completed to be launched early next week. - Active case finding is currently underway in Khomas, Erongo and Kharas regions, aimed to look for possible community transmission, and is planned to be rolled out to other regions for expanded testing. - Contact tracing is ongoing (see table 2) and all contacts will be tested - People under mandatory quarantine are being monitored daily (see table 3) and will be tested before release after 14 days
+- Daily pillar and intra-pillar discussions are held to deliberate daily progress, gaps and way forward; - Call centre continue operations for 24 hours per day. - Data entry is ongoing and real data dashboard is completed to be launched soon. - Active case finding is currently underway in Khomas, Erongo and Kharas regions, aimed to look for possible community transmission and, is planned to be rolled out to all the other regions for expanded testing. - Contact tracing is ongoing (see table 2) and all contacts will be tested - People under mandatory quarantine are being monitored daily (see table 3) and will be tested before release after 14 days